pennlabs/infrastructure/terraform/modules/vault/README.md

 * Creating an AppRole team-sync user
 * Saving the role id and secret id in a secret that will be synced to the `default` namespace in `chronos`

-## terraform-user.tf

-Creates a terraform AppRole user with admin privileges

 ## outputs.tf

 Exports the role id and secret id of the terraform AppRole vault user so that [base](../base) can use those credentials to make additional changes to vault.